 So, there I was, cruising south on I-5, keeping at or below the 70 MPH speed limit most of the time, keeping in the right lane as much as possible but gradually closing on slower traffic.
 When there was plenty of empty right lane ahead—a quarter mile, a half mile—and I didn’t need to pass anyone, traffic on the left was usually light.

 Lots of following space, light left lane traffic

 But when I’d use up my following distance and would want to pass, the left lane would suddenly, seemingly out of nowhere, be filled with a long line of tightly packed traffic, usually driving about ten miles per hour over the speed limit.
-And vehicles behind me in the left lane would be merging into the gaps in the left, making the line even longer.
+And vehicles behind me in the right lane would be merging into the gaps in the left, making the line even longer.
 I would need to slow way down until the left lane cleared, which always seemed… to..… take…… for………. ever.

 Needing to pass, lots of left lane traffic

 I started planning my passes sooner, but it still meant fast traffic way back there would be on my ass before I could make it around a couple of semis, an RV and someone in a small truck with a big trailer.
 And another semi.
 So I would wait.
 And wait.

 But perhaps the most frustrating and infuriating situation is when a lone vehicle, going just a fraction of a sliver of a hair faster then me is hugging my flank as I get closer and closer to the slow traffic.
 PASS ME, DAMMIT!
 Nope.

 Oh well.
 I don’t need to drive that type of highway very often.